 git clean -fdx -e .idea

-This will throw away all files that aren't tracked by Git and bring you back to a clean state.
+This will throw away all files which aren't tracked by Git and will bring you back to a clean state.
 You'll need to start with

 frontastic init again.

-You might get the below filesync error after upgrading to a recent CLI version:
+If you get this filesync error, after upgrading to a recent CLI version:

 Err! could not connect to daemon: client/daemon version mismatch (daemon restart recommended)